shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 > **Coding along**
 >
 > Throughout this series, we'll use an embedded editor to tinker with the code and run the examples as we go.
+The same content can be found in the sibling repository [shikaan/x86-64-asm-intro](https://github.com/shikaan/x86-64-asm-intro) if you want to run locally.
+>
 > All the snippets are commented to explain what's going on step by step.
 Make sure you read the comments carefully!

 {% include asm.html exercise="01-hello.asm" %}